SnootyMonkey/Falkland-CMS/index.md

 ### Why use Falkland CMS?

 Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a traditional Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.
-Unlike Omeka,Falkland CMS is written in Clojure, ClojureScript and CouchDB and has a certain elegance and panache.
+Unlike Omeka, Falkland CMS is written in Clojure, ClojureScript and CouchDB and has a certain elegance and panache.

 Ideal uses: